Who We Are

 This is a National Fish Hatchery which is administered by the U.S. Fish & Wildlife Service and is supported by your Federal tax dollars.
 Fish raised on Federal hatcheries are stocked in public waters to support Federal fishery responsibilities mandated by law.
 These include fish for restoration where, for example, man-made dams have altered a stream’s natural reproductive capability; to recover threatened or endangered populations; to restore interjurisdictional fish populations, or to support depleted recreational fish populations in Federal and state waters.

 Edenton maintains the capability to quickly respond and restore fish populations decimated by man-made or natural disasters.
-In recent years, Edenton has produced largemouth bass and bluegill to recover waters devastated by hurricanes Floyd and Isabel.
+In recent years, Edenton has produced largemouth bass and bluegill to recover waters devastated by hurricanes.

 How We Do It